 FYI Alexandria is the City's official resident newsletter featuring recent news, information, and upcoming events and activities in the City of Alexandria.
 FYI Alexandria is published monthly by the City's Office of Communications, and is distributed electronically via eNews, and through the City's website.

-COATV - Channel 70 on the Comcast Alexandria cable television system is the City of Alexandria’s Government Access Channel, which broadcasts government meetings, announcements, public interest and informational programming to residents of the City of Alexandria and its visitors.
-Watch a live feed online or check the schedule for upcoming programs.
+AlexTV is the City of Alexandria's government access channel, which broadcasts government meetings, announcements, public interest and informational programming to residents of the City of Alexandria and its visitors.
+Live and archived programming from AlexTV is available online and broadcasted on Comcast cable channel 70.